bridgecrewio/checkov/docs/5.Contribution/New-Check.md

 ### Review IaC configuration documentation

-If available, please provide the official [Terraform](https://www.terraform.io/docs) documentation of the checked configuration.
+If available, please provide the official [Terraform](https://www.terraform.io/docs) or [CloudFormation](https://docs.aws.amazon.com/cloudformation/) documentation of the checked configuration.
 This helps users to better understand the check's scanned configuration and it's usage.

 For example, the mentioned above check's configuration documentation can be found [here](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html)

-### Example Terraform configuration
+### Example IaC configuration

 In order to develop the check, a relevant example configuration should be presented as an input to Checkov.
-Provide an example configuration (`example.tf`) that contains both passing and failing configurations with respect to the check's logic.
+Provide an example configuration (e.g. `example.tf, template.json`) that contains both passing and failing configurations with respect to the check's logic.
 The file can be served as an input to the appropriate check's unit tests.